hoosengold/IsoldeBot/README.md

 </ol>
 <h4>Setup:</h4>
 <ol>
-<li>Make a new Discord Application in the [Discord Developer Portal](https://discord.com/developers/docs/intro).
+<li>Make a new Discord Application in the (Discord Developer Portal)[https://discord.com/developers/docs/intro].
 Create a new bot and add it to the server.</li>
 <li>Fork this repository.</li>
 <ul>
 <li>You need a GitHub account.
-If you don't have one, [create one](https://github.com/join)!
+If you don't have one, (create one)[https://github.com/join]!
 It's free!</li>
+<li>You can follow (this guide)[https://docs.github.com/en/get-started/quickstart/fork-a-repo] on how to fork a repository.</li>
 </ul>
 <li>Install the dependency packages. </a></li>
 <ul>
-<li>You can install the packages by running <code>npm install package-name</code>.
+<li>You can install the packages by running <code>npm install</code>.
 Make sure that you are in the root folder.
 This will create a <code>node_modules</code> folder the first time you run the command.
 All dependencies will installed in that folder afterwards.</li>
 </ul>
-<li>Make a <code> .env </code>file in the main folder for all environment variables like the Discord bot token. </li>
+<li>Make a <code> .env </code>file in the root folder for all environment variables like the Discord bot token. </li>
 <ul>
 <li><em>Note: Additionally a <code>config.json</code> file can be created in order to save the environment variables for a testing bot.
 That way you don't have to change the variables when you want to test the bot.
 Just don't forget to comment the lines, that you don't need, before deploying the bot.</em></li>
 </ul>